thspinto/kong-oidc/README.md

 X-Userinfo: {"preferred_username":"alice","id":"60f65308-3510-40ca-83f0-e9c0151cc680","sub":"60f65308-3510-40ca-83f0-e9c0151cc680"}
 ```

+The following headers are stripped at the beginning of this plugins execution:
+* `X-Access-Token`
+* `X-ID-Token`
+* `X-Userinfo`

+These headers will only be appended to the requests if the user is authenticated or has a valid session.

 The plugin also sets the `ngx.ctx.authenticated_consumer` variable, which can be using in other Kong plugins:
 ```
 ngx.ctx.authenticated_consumer = {